• Skip to primary navigation

 Notes

-Store leftover Vegetarian Split Pea Soup in an airtight container in the refrigerator for up to three days or freezer for two months.
+Store leftover Vegetarian Split Pea Soup in an airtight container in the refrigerator for up to five days or freezer for two months.
 Re-heat on stovetop, adding a few tablespoons of broth to "loosen" frozen soup in the pot.

 More soups